FAR Small Business Subcontracting Plan Requirements

 - You want to propose more than a simple statement that you will be responsible for 51% of labor cost.

-There have been bid protests where the agency concluded that it the proposal showed no realistic evidence that the bidder could self-perform its share of the required labor.
+There have been bid protests where the agency concluded that it the proposal showed no real evidence that the bidder could self-perform its share of the required labor.
 The bidder lost the protest.

-Neglecting Small Business Subcontracting Plan Requirements for Proposal Writing
+Neglecting Small Business Subcontracting Plan Requirements Under FAR 52.219-9

-Government contract proposals are demanding more commitment to small businesses by injecting FAR small business subcontracting plan or small business participation plan requirements into the solicitation.
-As a result, and even for small businesses bidding on federal projects, you want to comply with the express RFP requirements.
+Final Thought: Government contract proposals are demanding more commitment to small businesses by injecting FAR small business subcontracting plan or small business participation plan requirements into the solicitation.
+As a result, and even for small businesses bidding on federal projects, you want to comply with the expressed RFP requirements.
 It is also better to propose higher goals that what the government is asking for because a source selection team could see some additional value or even see it as a technical strength.

 - Consider submitting named subcontractors versus a simple promise to comply.

 - When it comes to subcontractor requirements, you never want to leave this opportunity open for your competition.